Altrix-One/Frappe_Codespace_Development_Environment/README.md

 5. Alternatively, you can open Visual Studio Code, click on the `Remote Explorer` icon in the Activity Bar, and connect to your Codespace from there.

 This allows you to seamlessly develop and test your Frappe applications in a consistent environment across different devices.

+Final step will allways be - cd /frappe-bench so that you can run bench commands.

+Tips -
+Bench Build + Bench Migrate is your best friend when making changes.

+Bench get-app (app link or name) to pull and app
+Bench --site development.localhost install-app (app_name)